Al-Muqtataf (magazine): Publication history

-Al-Muqtataf was founded in 1876 by the Arabic Christians Yaqūb Ṣarrūf (1852-1927) and Fāris Nimr (1856-1951) at the Syrian Protestant College (SPC, today American University of Beirut) in Beirut.
-Both of them graduated there with a bachelor of arts degree in science and worked afterwards as lecturers. Ṣarrūf, who had made a name himself as an important science journalist and promoter of the modern Arabic literature, was interested predominantly in scientific and literary topics.
+Al-Muqtataf was founded in 1876 by the Arabic Christians Yaqūb Ṣarrūf (1852–1927) and Fāris Nimr (1856–1951) at the Syrian Protestant College (SPC, today American University of Beirut) in Beirut.
+Both of them graduated there with a Bachelor of Arts degree in science and worked afterwards as lecturers. Ṣarrūf, who had made a name himself as an important science journalist and promoter of the modern Arabic literature, was interested predominantly in scientific and literary topics.
 Nimr, on the other hand, dedicated himself additionally to current politics.
-The third publisher Šāhīn Makāriyūs (1853-1910) who was also a journalist, was responsible for the printing technology, and he developed this already in the production of the journals Našra al-Usbūʿīya (1871) and aṭ- Ṭabīb (1884-1885).
+The third publisher Šāhīn Makāriyūs (1853–1910) who was also a journalist, was responsible for the printing technology, and he developed this already in the production of the journals Našra al-Usbūʿīya (1871) and aṭ- Ṭabīb (1884–1885).

 The publishing course was apparently not planned from the beginning since the volumes are not furnished with a date till the fourth year.
 The chronology was published until 1885 only according to Gregorian calendar later the Islamic dating was also added.
-Besides Syria and Egypt the issues were also distributed in Iraq, Iran, Yemen and were spread in numerous European countries, in the USA, Canada, Latin America, Australia as well as in India and China.
+Besides Syria and Egypt the issues were also distributed in Iraq, Iran, Yemen and were spread in numerous European countries, in the US, Canada, Latin America, Australia as well as in India and China.

 In 1882, the journal attracted controversy when it published a speech by an SPC professor named Edwin Lewis.
 The speech made favorable references to Darwinism, and was opposed by religiously conservative authorities at SPC.
 In addition, another Christian journal Al-Bashirs editor Louis Cheikho harshly criticised the articles on Darwin published in Al-Muqtataf.
 The editors of Al-Muqtataf were accused of being atheists by Al-Bashir.
 The accusations of two journals each other lasted until 1884, and the incident became known not only in the region, but also in Europe.
 The problem was solved the same year only through the intervention of the Ottomans who asked the editors through the Directorate of Foreign Affairs and Publications in Beirut to stop accusing each other if they did not want to be subject to the bans or penalty.
 Such oppositions led Ṣarrūf and Nimr to migrate to Cairo in 1883 where they produced the journal in a private printing press owned by Makāriyūs.
 One of the contributors in Cairo was May Ziadeh, a Palestinian feminist writer.
 In addition, Ṣarrūf and Nimr published simultaneously the daily newspaper al-Muqaṭṭam (1889-1952), the monthly journal al-Laṭāʾif (1886-1896) and Ǧarīdat as-Sūdān (The Sudan Times, 1903) in Cairo.

 Al-Muqtataf ended publication in 1952.